3 Working with generative AI in finance

 - Developing deployment strategies for managing cost, risk, and governance

 Finance has always gravitated toward data-driven innovation, yet the debut of generative AI marks a decisive turning point.
 Until recently, most machine learning in banks and asset management firms focused on structured data analytics, like credit scoring.
-Then came the proliferation of Large Language Models (LLMs)—tools capable of generating human-like text, auto-writing code, or summarizing dense regulatory documents in seconds.
-This leap has triggered something of a gold rush in financial services, with institutions like Morgan Stanley embedding chat-driven experiences into their advisory platforms.
+Then came the proliferation of Large Language Models (LLMs)—tools capable of generating human-like text, writing code, or summarizing dense regulatory documents in seconds.
+This leap has triggered a gold rush in financial services, with institutions like Morgan Stanley embedding chat-driven experiences into their advisory platforms.